Friendly Soap Biodegradable Plastic Free Shampoo Bar - Lavender and Geranium

 This nourishing shampoo bar is compact, long-lasting, and uses caster oil for a creamy and deeply conditioning lather that cleans and cares for your locks and scalp.
 Relaxing lavender and rose geranium essential oils add to the pleasure.

-Friendly Soaps Lavender Geranium Shampoo bar is made with castor oil because it's been used for centuries as a natural conditioner and scalp treatment.
-To make it even better, they add coconut and olive oils for the rich, nourishing and moisturising qualities they bring to the party.
-Last but not least, essential oils of lavender and rose geranium help reduce stress and boost antibacterial performance, making this product a true all-rounder.
-Oh, and it's long-lasting and conveniently compact, promotes healthy hair growth as well as taming the wild stuff that's already there too!
+This Lavender and Geranium Shampoo Bar is made with castor oil which has been used for centuries as a natural conditioner.
+To make it even better, we add coconut and olive oils for the rich, nourishing and moisturising qualities they bring to the party.
+Last but not least, essential oils of lavender and rose geranium help reduce stress, making this product a true all-rounder.

-Each Lavender & Geranium Shampoo bar is handmade with coconut oil, castor oil, olive oil, lavender & geranium essential oils.
+Each Lavender & Geranium Shampoo bar is handmade with coconut oil, castor oil, olive oil, argan oil, lavender & geranium essential oils.

 You won't find even the smallest smidgen of palm oil, parabens, sulphates, triclosan or phthalates in any of the Friendly Soaps range; all they add is feel-good factor; The plastic-free boxes are recycled and recyclable, and they're also registered with The Vegan Society and Cruelty Free International; They've even earned a Best’ rating with Ethical Consumer, so you can enjoy a spotlessly clean conscience.